Elham-Babaei/Netflix_Data_visualization/README.md

 ## Netflix Data Visualization

-The project of Data visualization Course done in a group.
+The project of Data Visualization course done in a group.

 Note interactive plots are not show in the code on github.